aajanki/finnish-pos-accuracy/README.md

-# Evaluating Finnish POS taggers and lemmatizers
+# Benchmarking Finnish POS taggers and lemmatizers

-This repository contains experiments comparing the accuracy of open source Finnish part-of-speech taggers and lemmatization algorihtms.
+This repository contains an evaluation of the accuracy of open source Finnish part-of-speech taggers and lemmatization algorihtms.

 ### Tested algorithms